SECTIONS / CLASSES

 Schedule

-1001 Decorate a shop-bought biscuit with a face
+1001 Decorate a shop-bought biscuit with a flower

 For additional copies of the poster for class 1000 call Lisa Higgins (01984 623423)